Emrals/masternode/README.md

 Now you can start the daemon again.
 Start the daemon:
 ```
-./mund -daemon
+./emralsd -daemon
 ```
-You should see the output: Mun Core server starting
+You should see the output: Emrals Core server starting

 Let’s observe the node synchronization process.
 Execute:
 ```
-./mun-cli getinfo
+./emrals-cli getinfo
 ```
 The output should look similar to:
 ```